 The fact is, generations have nothing to do with how tech-savvy employees are.
 What determines their tech-savviness is how much they like or have used tech.
 I know some 60-year-olds who can outmaneuver an 18-year-old on the computer.

 I know that’s not conclusive data because it’s just my experience, but it does tell you something.
-Technology isn’t easy for everyone and not everyone just gets it no matter if you grew up with it or not.
+Technology isn’t easy for everyone, and not everyone gets it, whether you grew up with it or not.

 Instagram does not equal company technology.